 Side effects are largely minor, and include the following:

 - Cramping, similar to menstrual cramps, for 1-2 days

 - A thin discharge, water mixed with blood, that lasts up to a few weeks

 - Frequent urination for 24 hours

 Most women will have reduced menstrual flow after ablation, and some may even stop menstruating altogether.
 However, younger women are less likely to respond than older women, and some younger women will need a repeat procedure.
-They are often treated with gonadotropin-releasing hormones one to three months before surgery in order to thin the uterine lining, but the surgery may still not be completely successful.

 If you are experiencing heavy bleeding or menstruation periods that are longer than normal and see if you are a candidate for endometrial ablation, please contact Women’s Specialists of Plano at (972) 379-2416 or visit our online appointment center.

 For more information, please schedule an appointment with Women’s Specialists of Plano by calling 972-379-2416 or visiting our Online Appointment Center.